cis1951/website-sp24/content/lectures/06-custom-views-and-event-handling/live-demo-06.md

 }
 ```

 Now we actually need to call this function when the button is clicked.
 We can do this by adding the `startGame` function to the `Button`'s `action` parameter.
-Additionally, lets show the bubbles on the screen.
-So for each bubble, lets draw a `Circle()` with fill color of the button's color, and set its position, like so:
+Additionally, let's show the bubbles on the screen.
+So for each bubble, let's draw a `Circle()` with fill color of the button's color, and set its position, like so:

 ```swift
 var body: some View {